Bandim Health Project: Fields of research

-Important results
+Questionable research practice

-One of the most important findings was that a new measles vaccine used in low-income countries was associated with a two-fold increase in mortality among girls.
-This discovery led to the withdrawal of the vaccine.
-Had it not been withdrawn, it could have cost at least ½ million additional female deaths per year in Africa alone.
+A 2025 article in Vaccine said that strong claims made by Benn and Aaby about non-specific vaccine effects were not supported by the evidence presented: "We were surprised to find several instances of questionable research practices, such as unpublished primary outcomes, outcome switching, reinterpretation of trials based on statistically fragile subgroup analyses, and frequent promotion of cherry-picked secondary findings as causal, even when primary outcomes yielded null results.
+Sample size calculations appeared to be driven by unwarranted optimism regarding effect-sizes and event rates leading to underpowered studies".

 The organization

 The Bandim Health Project is led by Peter Aaby.
-The National Research Coordinator is Amabelia Rodrigues.
+The National Research Coordinator is Amabélia Rodrigues.
 Since the project's foundation in 1978, more than 700 scientific articles have been published, and more than 40 PhD or doctoral degrees and 13 Masters of International Health degrees have been obtained by researchers employed by the project.

 Affiliations

 Bandim Health Project is placed in Guinea-Bissau and also has a small department at Statens Serum Institut in Denmark.
 Bandim Health Project is also affiliated with University of Southern Denmark, where Peter Aaby is an adjunct professor and Christine Benn holds a professorship in Global Health.